LoginRadius/engineering-portal/content/working-with-azure-key-vault-in-csharp/index.md

 ## Create and Configure Azure Key Vault

-In this section we’ll examine how we can create and configure an Azure key Vault instance.
+In this section you’ll examine how to create and configure an Azure key Vault instance.

 ### Create a new Azure Key Vault Instance

-We'll now create an Azure Key Vault in the Azure Portal and then add a secret to it.
-To create a new Azure Key Vault instance, navigate to the Azure Portal and follow the steps mentioned below:
+You'll now create an Azure Key Vault in the Azure Portal and then add a secret to it.
+To create a new Azure Key Vault instance, navigate to the Azure Portal and follow the steps below:

 1. Select "Create a resource" in the Azure Portal menu or the Home page